-Do disassociate the great almond nut from its artificial flavouring taste, it is actually quite pleasant tasting on its own without any other flavourings or additives.
+Raw or whole almonds taste nothing like the ‘essence’ flavour you get from almond pudding or biscuits, usually.
 For health’s sake, unsalted ones would be best.
 Besides aiding in lowering cholesterol, it also contains Vitamin E, an anti-oxidant.
 One serving (7 almonds) has more calcium than any other nuts.
-Got some extra pounds you wanna shed?
-This buddy here helps too as it has the lowest fat content among other nuts.
+Got some extra pounds you’re looking to shed?
+Almonds have the lowest fat content, compared to their peers.

-Providing protein and other minerals like iron, zinc, magnesium (essential for healthy bones as well) and copper, which helps improving age related memory loss, lowering risks of weight gain.
-Cashews also have a lower fat content than other nuts, while possessing the monounsaturated fats and antioxidants to fend against heart diseases.
+Cashews provide protein and other minerals such as iron, zinc, magnesium (essential for healthy bones as well) and copper.
+These help to improve age related memory loss, and control weight gain.
+Cashews also have a lower fat content compared to their peers, while possessing the monounsaturated fats and antioxidants to fend against heart diseases.

-Chinese believe in eating whatever that looks like the organ will help with it, hence pig brain soup and all that grizzly stuffs.
-Walnuts do look like brains so does it really help?
-Yes!
-It contains omega-3 fats which supports brain health.
+The Chinese believe eating whatever food that looks like an organ in the human body will help its function, hence pig’s brain soup and all that grizzly stuff.
+I completely subscribe to this belief (even though I do not eat Kueh Chap).
+Walnuts tend to loo like the human brain, and is actually very good for brain health, and memory retention!
+Walnuts contain omega-3 fats which supports brain health.
 Like almonds it contains anti oxidants, helps weight control, aids heart health and also cancer fighting properties.

-Also a rich source of mono-unsaturated fats while providing dietary fibres, even though it might be one highest fat and calorie content among the nuts when it is what makes them good.
-Don’t be afraid of fat, we say!
-It too contains some traces of mineral like calcium, iron, copper, chromium and zinc.
+Also a rich source of mono-unsaturated fats and dietary fibre, macadamias might have the highest amount of fat and calorie content among the nuts family.
+It also contains traces of minerals such as calcium, iron, copper, chromium and zinc.

 However, another thing to note is that, do try to choose those that are dry roasted, preferably without oil and as little salt as possible.
 You can find these nuts in health, organic food stores or section in supermarkets.
 Let’s go nuts!